So much to explore!

 Malakoff wreck ***

 During a storm in January 1929, the French steamship Malakoff ran into a rock formation known in Menorca as Escull de Gobernador and sank in just 7 minutes.
 This famous wreck stands upright on the sandy bottom, at a depth of 40 meters.
 The deck is located at approximately 32 meters.
 In the 1950s, salvage divers blew away the entire superstructure with explosives.
 Today, the Malakoff forms an artificial reef some 105 meters long.
 Because around the wreck is only sandy bottom, we find an unprecedented abundance of fish here, which also attracts many large (predatory) fish.
 A group of more than 100 barracudas has its permanent home here.
-We also see conger eels, large groupers, scorpion fish and even a rare species the Gray triggerfish.
-Often Sometimes divers find remnants of the cargo in the wreck; ceramic tiles and Chinese porcelain.
-Just recently, a ship's compass could be salvaged.
+We also see congereels, large grouper and triggerfish.
+During the deco stop, devil rays have been seen!
+Sometimes divers can find remains of the cargo; ceramic tiles and porcelain.
+Recently, even a ship's compass could be seen.

 Moon Pool ***